-Once the kids are gadget-free and out of the car, Laartz suggests taking a cue from hospitals: Point them to one entrance into the home and set up a handwashing station right inside the doorway with antibacterial hand foam or an alcohol-based hand sanitizer.
+Once the kids are gadget-free and out of the car, Laartz suggests taking a cue from hospitals: Point them to one entry into the home and set up a handwashing station right inside the doorway with antibacterial hand foam or an alcohol-based hand sanitizer.
 Here, kids should remove shoes and put all items aside that are often touched and travel between home and school.
-Not only does this keep bacteria from sneaking across the viral DMZ on overlooked objects, it reinforces a household philosophy of cleanliness.
+Not only does this keep viruses from sneaking across the viral DMZ on overlooked objects, it reinforces a household philosophy of cleanliness.

 But there are times when a virus might sneak through the defenses.
-Laartz recommends quarantining the sick individuals to a single area as much as is feasible with kids as well as regular wipe downs of all the shared objects that are commonly touched in the home, including remotes, devices, computers and game controllers.
+Laartz recommends quarantining the sick individuals to a single area as much as is feasible with kids as well as regular wipe downs of all the shared objects that are commonly touched in the home, including remotes, devices, computers, and game controllers.
 There should also be extra attention paid to bathrooms.
 “We don’t think of influenza as being spread by feces but the toilet and sink area could be a potential spot where those viruses can be spread,” says Laartz.

 In the end, Laartz encourages parents to be on alert.
-“Be mindful of all the different ways that bacteria and virus can enter the house,” he says.
+“Be mindful of all the different ways that bacteria and viruses can enter the house,” he says.
 “Watch for things that kids are handling a lot.”